How to Choose a Software Development Agency in 2026 (Data-Backed Guide)

 | Team size | Too small means no backup; too large means you get lost |

-| Location and timezone | Overlapping work hours enable real-time collaboration |
+| Location and timezone | CET-aligned teams offer real-time collaboration for European companies |

 | Communication language | Professional English fluency is non-negotiable for async work |